Marina High School (San Leandro, California)

-In 1982, the property was sold from San Lorenzo to the City of San Leandro.
+In 1982, the property was sold from San Lorenzo Unified School District to the City of San Leandro, California.
 The school was demolished to make way for single-family, detached homes, but the Marina High School multi-purpose room, two art rooms and the cafeteria were saved and renamed The Marina Community Center, located at 15301 Wicks Boulevard.
 The City of San Leandro Library holds copies of Marina High School's yearbooks.